pchiorean/Indentz/docs/README.md

 ### **FitToPage** / **FitToSpread** series

 Resize one or more selected objects, without scaling them.
 Ordinary frames are simply resized.
-In order not to deform them, rotated objects, ovals, groups, etc. are clipped in a frame and this is resized.
+In order not to deform them, rotated objects, ovals, groups, etc. are clipped in a frame which is resized.
 If you run the script a second time on such an object, it will restore it.

 * **`FitToPage.jsx`** / **`FitToPageMargins.jsx`** / **`FitToPageBleed.jsx`** constrain the size of an object to the size of the page, the page margins, or the page bleed.